Full-time: Three years, Part-time: Five years

 The module 'Sociological Ways of Thinking’ introduces you to issues of social change and social transformation through pre-modern, modern and post-modern societies.
 You will develop knowledge of the 'founding fathers' of sociology and will move onto explore more contemporary social theorists and apply these to 'real life' case studies such as changes to the family, migration and globalisation.

 You will be introduced to important sociological research methods in the module ‘Doing Social Research’ and will have the opportunity to select modules covering issues pertaining to young people, in ‘Youth, Identity and Difference’ and ideas surrounding the media and constructions of crime in ‘Media and Culture’.

-In the second and third year of your degree you are presented with a range of optional modules that cover topics such as childhood inequalities, the politics of sexuality and gender, policing and surveillance, the sociology of religion, culture and identity and social movements.
+In your degree you are presented with a range of optional modules that cover topics such as childhood inequalities, the politics of sexuality and gender, policing and surveillance, the sociology of religion, culture and identity and social movements.